Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Interest and evaluation

-• How your product can solve their problem
+• How your product solves their problem

-• Why it’s a good value
+• Why it’s worth the cost

 Intent